 You can email me from the contact page… Questions I am going to ask you will range from what country or countries you are interested in, to what wildlife you are wanting to see or photograph.
 For some suggestions, see my private photo safari page.
 I insist on only offering my clients the best wildlife experience and as such, the time of year that you travel will be very important when trying to assess where we should go.
 Please therefore let me know what time of year you prefer to travel?
 When you email me also kindly give me an outline of your expectations in terms of the accommodation, wildlife and photography.
 The more you tell me about your expectations the better I can tailor a safari that will exceed these expectations.
 I will then use my knowledge of both the continent, camps/lodges and wildlife to make recommendations.
 Another vital bit of information that I will need to know is if you are traveling on your own or with a partner or in a group?
 This affects charter flight costs as well as the cost of securing an exclusive safari truck.
 Once we agree on a basic outline, you will receive a fully customized itinerary and this is all done without you needing to commit in any way.
 Only when you are entirely satisfied that we have the right product for you, will the booking process begin.

 My private safaris cost upwards of $25 000 for a single photographer, depending of course on the duration, country and locations chosen.
-An exclusive Southern Africa private charter safari to the top wildlife lodges and concessions can cost up to $300 000 for two photographers, where as a week of private mobile exploration in the wild Ruaha National Park in Tanzania, costs around $27 000 for one person.
+To give you an idea, an exclusive Southern Africa private charter safari to the most exclusive wildlife lodges and concessions can cost up to $300 000 for 2 photographers for 2 weeks.
 Of course the cost will vary greatly, depending on the choice of camps and the duration of the safari.
 We always send an obligation free quotation and itinerary so don’t be shy to get in touch.
 If you trying to keep the cost below $25 000 then join me on one of my advertised set departure photo safaris and workshops, which are all exclusive African safaris in their own right.

 The ‘Bespoke Best Of’ concept has proven to be wonderfully effective.
 What I have found over the years is that photographers who sign up for private safaris are the kind who return to Africa more than once.
 They are the kind who want to extract the best photographically from the continent.
 So, instead of flitting about from one iconic destination to another, I designed the ‘Bespoke Best Of’ concept.
 What this means is that we knock off one country at a time.
 The advantage of this is that you will get to shoot in the iconic locations but then also in the off-the-beaten-track locations.
 If you think about it, if you only go on safari to the iconic destinations, these are the places every other photographer goes to, and so you will land up getting shots similar to others.
 The ‘Bespoke Best Of’ safaris are usually longer (2 weeks) and if you stick to the ‘best of’ plan, you will get the best results from the continent.
 We have designed incredible ‘Bespoke Best Of’ safari itineraries for almost every country.
 You can read about what makes each country special and see a gallery from each here.
 There is contact form at the bottom of the page, so get in touch once you have decided which country you would like to make your ‘Bespoke Best Of’ choice!